We offer two degrees: the Bachelor of Science in Business and the Bachelor of Innovation in Business Administration.

 Admission into this program is very competitive so interested students are strongly encouraged to apply early.

-Yes - we offer the last 60 credits (20 classes) of the bachelor's degree online.
+Yes - we offer the last 60 credits (the last 20 classes) of the bachelor's degree online.

 |INFS 1100 MS Office Applications & Computer Basics|